-- Home point: the landing point of the aircraft during an auto-return flight.
+Ĺ Note • Home point: the landing point of the aircraft during an auto-return flight.
 In the Autel Enterprise App, you can set the home point of the aircraft as "Aircraft" or "RC".
-For more information, see "6.5.1 Flight Control Parameter Setting" in Chapter 6. - If no home point is set in the Autel Enterprise App, the take-off point is used as the home point.
+For more

-• During an auto-return, the control function of the remote controller for the aircraft is disabled.
-In this case, you can quickly press the pause button "(II)" on the remote controller or long press it for two seconds to pause or exit the auto-return function and regain control of the aircraft.
-For more information, see "4.11.2 Take-off/Return-to-Home Button and Pause Button" in Chapter 4.
+- information, see "6.5.1 Flight Control Parameter Setting" in Chapter 6.
+If no home point is set in the Autel Enterprise App, the take-off point is used as the home point. - During an auto-return, the control function of the remote controller for the aircraft is disabled.
+In this case, you can quickly press the pause button "(1)" on the remote controller or long press it for two seconds or pull the pitch stick to pause or exit the auto-return function and regain control of the aircraft.
+For more information, see " 4.11.2 Take-off/Return-to-Home Button and Pause Button" in Chapter 4.